Your Source for Outdoor Adventure

 Full Story

-The Oregon Department of Agriculture and the Oregon Department of Fish and Wildlife announce the reopening of recreational and commercial mussel harvesting from the south jetty of the Columbia River to the north jetty of Yaquina Bay at Newport.
-Shellfish samples taken from the area indicate levels of the paralytic shellfish toxin (PST) have dropped below the ;alert level.
-The...
+The Oregon Department of Agriculture and the Oregon Department of Fish and Wildlife announce the reopening of recreational and commercial bay crabbing from the north jetty of the Coquille River to the north jetty of Coos Bay.
+The reopening includes crab harvested in bays and estuaries, and on beaches, docks, piers, and jetties.
+Crab samples taken from the area indicate...

 Full Story